AFT Common Experience

 Approach

-Common Experience wasn’t delivered as a single artifact — it required a set of mechanisms that made standards understandable, enforceable, and scalable without central enforcement.
+Common Experience wasn’t delivered as a single artifact.
+It required a set of reinforcing mechanisms that made standards understandable, actionable, and scalable—without relying on central enforcement.

 Common Experience Requirements (CER)

-I authored the Common Experience Requirements (CER) to define a shared baseline of primitives and interaction expectations that every AFT product can implement—regardless of the front-end framework or local design system.
+I authored the Common Experience Requirements (CER) to define a shared baseline of UX primitives and interaction expectations that any AFT product can implement—regardless of front-end framework or local design system.

 Using Alchemy (AFT-XD’s design system) as a benchmark, the CERs were organized into two groups: